gitlabhq/gitlabhq/doc/integration/slash_commands.md

 Slash commands in Mattermost and Slack allow you to control GitLab and view GitLab content right inside your chat client, without having to leave it.
 For Slack, this requires a [project service configuration](../user/project/integrations/slack_slash_commands.md).
 Simply type the command as a message in your chat client to activate it.

 Commands are scoped to a project, with a trigger term that is specified during configuration.

-(We suggest you use the project name as the trigger term for simplicty and clarity.)
+We suggest you use the project name as the trigger term for simplicity and clarity.

 Taking the trigger term as `project-name`, the commands are:

 | Command | Effect |